2014 Egyptian presidential election

 Presidential elections were held in Egypt between 26 and 28 May 2014.
 There were only two candidates, former Egyptian defence minister Abdel Fattah el-Sisi and Egyptian Popular Current candidate Hamdeen Sabahi.
-El-Sisi won the election in a landslide victory, having received 97% of votes.
+El-Sisi won the election, which was neither free nor fair, in a landslide victory, having received 97% of votes.
 The elections were marred by irregularities, repression of el-Sisi's political opponents, and suppression of free speech.

 Before announcing his candidacy in the election, el-Sisi, who as Defence Minister also served as Commander-in-Chief of the Egyptian Armed Forces, was responsible for officially announcing the removal of president Mohamed Morsi from office in the aftermath of the June 2013 Egyptian protests.
 After Morsi's removal, Sisi installed a temporary interim government, but remained Egypt's Minister of Defence and assumed the role of the country's First Deputy Prime Minister.
 On 26 March 2014, he officially retired from the military, and announced that he would run as a candidate in the 2014 presidential election.
 The election, held between 26 and 28 May and which included only one opponent, was boycotted by some political parties, as well as many Islamists, including the Muslim Brotherhood's Freedom & Justice Party, the Brotherhood itself having been previously declared a terrorist organization in December 2013.

 The elections, which were planned to take place for two days, were extended to a third day.
 Official figures showed that 25,578,233 people voted in the elections, and the election had a turnout of 47.5% (lower than the 2012 election's 52%), with el-Sisi winning with 23.78 million votes, 96.91%, ten million more votes than former president Mohamed Morsi (who garnered 13 million votes against his opponent in the close runoff of the 2012 election).